Hello lovelies! It’s the perfect time to share how easy it is to make your own DIY sweater Pumpkins!

 Today, I’m resharing my video tutorial for this fun fall project because it is super simple, and now is the perfect time to visit your local thrift store and start looking for sweaters!

-However, I’ve been asked several times what I do with the rest of the sweater, so today, I’ll show you how can you can get even more pumpkins out of the rest of the sweater!
+I’ve been asked several times what I do with the rest of the sweater, so today, I’m showing you how can you can get even more pumpkins out of the rest of the sweater!
 It does require sewing a straight line, but you can do this either with a machine or by hand.

 Here is what was left of a sparkly sweater that lost its sleeves to pumpkins last year: